DroidKaigi/conference-app-2021/README.md

 ![preview](https://user-images.githubusercontent.com/1386930/102705021-25332a00-42c6-11eb-9f6a-c675a2922b1f.gif)

 This is possible by creating a Fake ViewModel and making it reliable.
-By using same test for Real ViewModel and Fake ViewModel.

 ## How to make Fake's ViewModel reliable